 There’s no doubt that half-term can be an expensive time.
 With the kids at home and bouncing off the walls, the cost of entertaining them can quickly add up.
 From days out to treats, school holidays can often leave you counting the pennies!
-That’s why we’ve put together a list of the top ways you can save money in the next few weeks!
+That’s why we’ve put together a list of the top ways you can get savvy and save money in the next few weeks!
 We’ve included tips such as ‘job spotting’ and paid market research online, so read on to start topping up your piggy bank in time for half-term.

 Be a job spotter